seawarrior181/PasswordPump_II/README.md

 # Change Log

+Unreleased v2.0.3 Added the @ back to the list of characters available for input via rotary encoder.
+Fixed an error whereby you could scroll past the z when entering characters via rotary encoder.

 2020-02-24 v2.0.2 Eliminated the need for the PyCmdMessenger edits.
 You still need to install PyCmdMessenger, you just don't need to make any edits to it.

 2020-02-22 v2.0.1 Fixed an issue whereby the 124th account was not handled correctly under a variety of different situations.
 Changed PassPumpGUI_v2_0_0.py and PasswordPump_v_2_0_0.ino.